 Companies have a lot to think about during an expansion to Lithuania, including HR, taxes, compliance management, payroll setup, and more.
 As a global PEO, Globalization Partners’ goal is to help make your expansion faster and easier by running your payroll and lifting everything from compliance management to tax obligations off your shoulders and onto our own.
 When you work with us, you won’t have to set up your Lithuania payroll and learn the country’s employment compliance laws — we’ll take care of everything for you.

-What Taxation Rules Exist for Payroll in Lithuania?
+Taxation Rules in Lithuania

 As an employer, you have to ensure your employees are paying taxes so they can keep working for you.
 Employees pay income tax of 20% on income not exceeding 82,162 Euros and 32% on any income that exceeds that and social security of 19.5%.